-- Revocation of Privileges: Lunch & parking permits, attendance at or participation in extracurricular activities are taken away. - Alternative Learning Center: Students are assigned by administration - Lunch Detention: Students remain with faculty for lunch. - Saturday Validation: 9am 12 noon on designated Saturdays.
-These days are used to make up missed time only. - ISS: Assignment is for the period or for the day. - Reverse Suspensions: Used in lieu of OSS; parents will be invited to attend school to monitor their child's behavior and schoolwork. - Out-of-School Suspension: Suspension for 1 to 10 days. - Long Term Suspension: For serious infractions, OSS is 10+ days.
+- Revocation of Privileges: Lunch & parking permits, attendance at or participation in extracurricular activities are taken away. - Alternative Learning Center: Students are assigned by administration - Lunch Detention: Students remain with faculty for lunch. - Saturday Academy: 9am 12 noon on designated Saturdays. - ISS: Assignment is for the period or for the day. - Reverse Suspensions: Used in lieu of OSS; parents will be invited to attend school to monitor their child's behavior and schoolwork. - Out-of-School Suspension: Suspension for 1 to 10 days. - Long Term Suspension: For serious infractions, OSS is 10+ days.